bsi-group/autorun-logger-ui/documents/installation.md

 sudo chown YOURUSER /var/log/arl-ui
 ```

+## Authentication
+The HTTP server uses Basic Authentication as a simple method to enforce access control.

+The user configuration is controlled by the **users.config** file located within the application directory.
+The initial file contains the **arl** user, which requires a password to be set as the applications validation will prevent the application from running.

 ## Systemd Service

 To enable the AutoRun UI server to run on boot up, a Systemd service must be created.
 The following instructions detail the steps required.
 The instructions show the installation into the **/opt** directory.